-Concerns about whether the Applicant canmeasure the height of the proposed building from the Old Georgetown Road.
+• Concerns about whether the Applicant can measure the height of the proposed building from the Old Georgetown Road.

-- a.
-Per the Zoning Ordinance, the Applicant can measure the height of the proposed building from Old Georgetown Road since the Lot is a through street and the Zoning Ordinance supports measuring the height from either right-of-way if the Lot is a lot extending through from street to street under Section 4.1.7.C.2 as follows: - 4.1.7.C.2 Building Height in Commercial Residential Zones - i.For a corner lot or a lot extending through from street to street, the height is measured from the curb grade opposite the middle of the building façade along either right-of-way;... - ii.
+a.
+Per Section 4.1.7.C.2. of the Zoning Ordinance, the Applicant can measure the height of the proposed building from Old Georgetown Road since the Lot is a through street:

+4.1.7.C.2 Building Height in Commercial Residential Zones

+- i. .....For a corner lot or a lot extending through from street to street, the height is measured from the curb grade opposite the middle of the building façade along either right-of-way;... - ii.
 If a building is set back from the street line 35 feet or more, then the building height is measured from the average elevation of finished ground surface along the front of the building. - b.
 The height of the Berkshire Drive elevation is limited to 35 feet (per the Master Plan recommendation). - The purposes and intended effects of creating a private road.